Mads Junker: Roda JC

 In July 2010, Junker signed with Roda JC.
 The season before, he had already played for the club on loan, in which he scored 21 league goals in 34 matches.

 Mechelen

 In June 2012, Junker signed with Belgian club Mechelen.

 Delhi Dynamos

 In July 2014, Junker signed for the Indian Super League side Delhi Dynamos FC and he wore the No. 9 jersey for the club.
 Junker made his first appearance in the Indian Super League for Delhi Dynamos FC on 14 October 2014 vs. FC Pune City.
-He scored his first goal (which was the first headed goal in Indian Super League) against Chennaiyin FC on 25 October at the Jawaharlal Nehru Stadium, New Delhi.
+He scored his first goal (which was the first headed goal in the Indian Super League) against Chennaiyin FC on 25 October at the Jawaharlal Nehru Stadium, New Delhi.

 International career

-Junker made his first appearance for the Danish national team on 16 August 2006 in the friendly against Poland, when he replaced Nicklas Bendtner in the 67' minute.
+Junker made his first appearance for the Danish national team on 16 August 2006 in a friendly against Poland, when he replaced Nicklas Bendtner in the 67' minute.
 Before this he had played 6 games for the U-21 team, 5 games for the U-20 team and 2 games for the U-19 team.